-4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.
+4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

-5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+5. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.

-6. Fill in Cross Index & Section Diagram at bottom of sheet.
+Certification must be signed and seared by Registered 2.
+Fill in Cross Index & Section Diagram at bottom of sheet.